 My 4th grade teacher, Mrs. Wey, used to read to us.
 I’d always enjoyed reading, but somehow I credit her with helping to instill in me a true love of reading -- she opened up the world of Trixie Belden to me.
 (I’ll bet a few other classmates feel the same way.)

 5th and 6th grades are somewhat of a blur, as in these grades we “changed classes” for the very first time -- in other words, we had subject area teachers.
 And it’s hard to remember who taught what, what year, but one really stands out: Mrs. Stone.
 Mrs. Stone opened my mind up to “New Math,” and I appreciated her then and I appreciate her now as teaching me HOW math works.
 The very next year, I became a teacher myself, tutoring one of my friends in math so that she could pass the entrance exam to an elite prep school in a neighboring city.
-I missed my friend when she moved -- maybe I shouldn’t have done such a bang-up job of tutoring, huh? -- but I did discover that I had a talent for helping people make sense of math.
+I missed my friend when she moved -- maybe I shouldn’t have done such a bang-up job of tutoring, huh? :-D -- but I did discover that I had a talent for helping people make sense of math.
 (Note to former students: You can either thank Mrs. Stone or curse her.
 She’s the one who gets credit for my having become a math teacher.)

 My 7th grade English teacher, Joy Barnard, is hands-down the best and most influential teacher I ever had.
 So seamlessly did she integrate the rules of grammar into my very life, that I do not even have any specific memories of lessons.
 Except for sentence diagramming, which I remember being enjoyable (though I might not have thought so at the time!), and which I still am able to do, at least mentally, when constructing sentences.
 (Like that last thing, which is impossibly convoluted and not a sentence at all, but actually a fragment.
 But hey!
 Thanks to Mrs. Barnard, I know which rules I’m breaking!)